1. Online Payments Services Agreement

 c) without limiting this clause 9.3, delay, block, freeze or refuse to accept any Transaction where NAB or Australia Post has reasonable grounds to believe that the Transaction breaches the laws of, or sanctions imposed by, Australia or any other country.

 10 SECUREPAY PAYMENT SERVICES

 10.1 Australia Post will attempt to process via the SecurePay Payment System any payment, pre-authorisation of payment, refund or reversal transaction submitted by You or Your customer to the SecurePay Payment System via any payment process which has been approved by Australia Post for the purposes of the SecurePay Payment System.

-10.3 Australia Post licences You on a non-exclusive non-transferable basis to use on Your payment web site during the term, such software as is necessary to link Your payment web site to the SecurePay Payment System.
+10.3 Australia Post provides a licence to You on a non-exclusive and non-transferable basis to use on Your payment web site during the term, such software as is necessary to link Your payment web site to the SecurePay Payment System.

 11 SETTLEMENT OF TRANSACTIONS

 Settlement by NAB in respect of Card Acquiring Services

 11.1 In respect of Card Acquiring Services, NAB will provide settlement on each Banking Day for the gross amount of all funds received from the card schemes in respect of Transactions processed by NAB under these Terms and Conditions, less any Chargebacks or refunds.